 - Organising cycle holidays.
 My family and I try to go on long distance cycle tours once a year, with our favourite destinations including Taiwan, the Danube, Sardinia and central Italy.

-- And, most importantly, running after my almost two-year-old daughter!
+- And, most importantly, running after my two small kids!